wombleton/gitlaw-nz/acts/H/Human Tissue Act 2008.md

 ##### 22 Collection or use without informed consent

-*   (1) A person commits an offence, and is liable on summary conviction to the penalty specified in subsection (2), if---
+*   (1) A person commits an offence, and is liable on conviction to the penalty specified in subsection (2), if---

     *   (a) the person collects or uses human tissue that is, or is collected from, a body; and